happysccm/appinstall-scripts/Install-VisualCRedistributables/README.md

 # Install-VisualCRedistributables.ps1
 This script will download the Visual C++ Redistributables listed in an external XML file into a folder structure that represents release and processor architecture.

+*NOTE:* some validation of the Redistributables listed in the XML file is required, as not all need to be installed.

 This can be run to download and optionally install the Visual C++ (2005 - 2015) Redistributables as specified in the external XML file passed to the script.

 The basic structure of the XML file should be: